LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/repositories-and-commits.rst

 The procedure for making a commit to a Git repository includes four stages.

-#. ``git status`` gives the programmer information about files that have been changed.
+#. ``git status`` gives you information about files that have been changed.
-#. ``git add`` allows the programmers to add specific or all changed files to a commit.
+#. ``git add`` allows you to add specific or all changed files to a commit.
-#. ``git commit -m MESSAGE`` creates the new commit with the files that the programmer added, with a message describing the changes included in the commit.
+#. ``git commit -m MESSAGE`` creates the new commit with the files that you added,
+   with a message describing the changes included in the commit.
 Here, ``MESSAGE`` should be a descriptive message within double-quotes.
 #. ``git log`` displays a log of every commit in the repository.

-If the steps above are followed correctly, the programmer will find their latest commit at the top of the log.
+If the steps above are followed correctly, you will find your latest commit at the top of the log.

 Here is how the process will look in the terminal: